OpenHD/Documentation/installation-guide.md

 # Installation Guide

 **Step 1:**
-Download and install the latest OpenHD ImageWriter, which is based on the Raspberry Pi Imager, from [https://openhdfpv.org/downloads/](https://openhdfpv.org/downloads/).
+Download and install the latest OpenHD ImageWriter, which is based on the Raspberry Pi Imager, from [https://openhdfpv.org/downloads/](https://openhdfpv.org/downloads/) and [Backup Mirror](downloads.md).

 ![Download OpenHD ImageWriter](.gitbook/assets/Screenshot from 2022-11-12 16-46-44.png)